gpdowney/lightweightLSAT/pages/read/size.md

 Small questions are about specific details.
 The correct answer will be supported by a quote from the text.

-> According to the text, which of the following is true of Wittgenstein's philosophy?
+    "According to the text, which of the following is true of Wittgenstein's philosophy?"

 or

-> The text contains information sufficient to answer which of the following questions?
+    "The text contains information sufficient to answer which of the following questions?"

 On small questions, scan the answers first.
 Then go back to the text to find support for the answer you like.